jaidenework/active-directory-lab-/README.md

 # section 10: create the second virtual machine  and set the DNS to the first virtual machine's private IP
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/54b7124897ee19ecb9e74986b8240a512286a7ee/Screenshot%2031.png)

-- create the second virtual machine c
+- Create the second virtual machine
 - Choose the same resource group you used in the first virtual machine
 - Name the virtual machine and choose the same region used in the first virtual machine